iway1/react-ts-form/API.md

   - `label` - The label extracted from `.describe()`
   - `placeholder` - The placeholder extracted from `.describe()`

+This can be useful in cases where you would like to integrate with existing components, or just don't want `@ts-react/form` to forward any props for you.

 ## createUniqueFieldSchema
 This is useful when dealing with multiple schemas of the same type that you would like to have mapped to different components: